8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Strengths:

-• Developer-focused features (syntax highlighting, GitHub integration)
+• Developer-focused features (syntax highlighting, GitHub backup, GraphQL API)

-• Built-in community and distribution
+• Built-in developer community and distribution

 Limitations: